Club Respect is a national harm-prevention initiative by the Dugdale Trust for Women & Girls, of which the Victorian Women’s Trust is Trustee.

-Respect for the other, even when there’s difference.
+Genuine and deep respect is key to every healthy and strong relationship.
+Respect for the other, even when there’s a difference.

 Attitudes, behaviour and language modelled in clubs ripple out to the rest of society.
 When these behaviours tip towards the abusive end of the scale, clubs need to act before they become commonplace and deep-seated.